divyanshsaxena521/M2-EmbSys/Project/1_Requirements/README.md

 ### What
 * maintains room temperature automatically.
 ### When
-* user enters the room.
+* user enters the room and user is sited.
 ### Where
 * At Home & offices.
 ### How